esignor/CCGR/README.md

 - cuDNN version 8.6 or higher
 - NVIDIA driver version 450 or higher

-These requirements align with the TensorFlow version specified in the environment and *requirements* files (e.g., TensorFlow 2.11).
+These requirements align with the TensorFlow version specified in the *environment.yaml* and *requirements.txt* files (e.g., TensorFlow 2.11).
 Meeting these specifications enables GPU acceleration for optimal performance.

 *CPU Support:* The software can run on CPU-only systems without a GPU.
 Recommended hardware specifications for CPU execution include: